Shilpilibm/ATT_knowledge/Q_15/issues.md

 Network Problem #3.
 High CPU Usage

-CPU, or “ Central Processing Unit”, is the primary component of a computer that receives and processes instructions for operating systems and applications.
+CPU, or " Central Processing Unit", is the primary component of a computer that receives and processes instructions for operating systems and applications.

 High CPU usage is another common network problem that can significantly impact the performance and stability of a network.
 It occurs when the central processing unit (CPU) of a network device, such as a router, switch, firewall, or server, is operating at or near its maximum capacity.
 This can lead to various issues that affect the overall network functionality and user experience.